 “I’m very passionate about tourism and passionate about promoting Ontario’s Highlands as a place to play, live and work,” explained Melissa.
 “Being around a table of like-minded individuals who want to see the success of our operators and communities is very exciting and something I want to be a part of.”

 It’s not an exaggeration to say that Melissa is someone who lives and breathes tourism.
-As the Tourism Development Officer for the Ottawa Valley Tourist Association for the past 15 years, tourism is Melissa’s focus professionally, but she also lives and is part of the community in an area renowned for its tourism offerings.
+As the Manager of Economic Development with the County of Renfrew, Melissa has worked in tourism at Renfrew County for more than 15 years, and is responsible for the management of the Ottawa Valley Tourist Association, the Destination Marketing Organization for Renfrew Countya nd the Upper Ottawa Valley.
+Tourism is Melissa’s focus professionally, but she also lives and is part of the community in an area renowned for its tourism offerings.

 From whitewater to camping, food and drink, and more, the Ottawa Valley is a tourism centrepiece, which gives Melissa plenty of inspiration for her professional and personal life.
 The best part about tourism, from her perspective, is that it’s always evolving and changing, which keeps it exciting.